lunchboxer/kumu-api/README.md

 ```
 $ npm install
 ```
-Then get the files ready to run:
+Then, get the files ready to run:
 ```
 $ npm run build
 $ npm run lb-ng